bharax/MARTA/README.md

 - `Pip` base installation.

 ### `Anaconda` base installation
 For this installation process, you need to have the `Anaconda` python package manager installed on your laptop.
 It will be required to create a virtual environment for running the tutorial.
 You can download `Anaconda` from this [link](https://docs.anaconda.com/anaconda/install/).
-Once you have `Anaconda` on your computer, you first have to install the virtual environment using the command:
+Note that `Anaconda` comes with over 150 data science packages.
+Hence, if you do not have the time and disk space (a few minutes and 3GB), you can instead install `Miniconda` from this [link](https://docs.conda.io/en/latest/miniconda.html).
+Once you have `Anaconda` or `Miniconda` on your computer, you first have to install the virtual environment using the command:
 ```
 conda env create -f MARTA_ENV.yml
 ```